NETWAYS/jenkins-training/Extras/sicherheit.md

 * Simple
  - Anybody/Loggied in can do everything
 * Matrix
- - Project or User/Group baes
+ - Project or User/Group base
+ - Can't inherit from userauth

 ~~~SECTION:notes~~~